Kairotic/mistakes/08_wwl.md

 After our experience with Flotsam, we needed to explore tangible programming further.
-The pattern matrix was the next step, specialised for weaving and built by Makernow [http://www.makernow.co.uk/] and FoAM Kernow as Open Hardware initially for use in an extra care housing scheme in Redruth, Cornwall alongside other crafts and technology workshops as part of the Future Thinking for Social Living[http://ft4sl.tumblr.com/] project with Falmouth University.
+The pattern matrix was the next step, specialised for weaving and built by Makernow [http://www.makernow.co.uk/] [Oliver Hatfield, Andrew Smith, Justin Marshall] and FoAM Kernow as Open Hardware initially for use in an extra care housing scheme in Redruth, Cornwall alongside other crafts and technology workshops as part of the Future Thinking for Social Living[http://ft4sl.tumblr.com/] project with Falmouth University.
 We then tested and developed it further in a museum exhibition setting during a residency at Munich’s Museum für Abgüsse Klassischer Bildwerke (Museum of Casts of Classical Sculpture).

 A primary objective of this prototype was to remove the need for physical plugs, which proved problematic as it took people time to